 2007 - Foundation in Graphic Design from London College of Communication

 I have a degree in graphic design from Camberwell College of Art.
-While I was there I didn’t do a great amount of design work I was satisfied with but I did enjoy spending time taking photos and working in the darkroom.
+While I was there I didn’t do a great amount of design work I but I did spend an inordinate amount of time taking photos and working in the darkroom.

 I made a few simple websites for people after graduating but I really didn’t like being in front of a computer all day; being a web designer/developer didn’t particularly appeal to me.
 A few years after that I worked on a some tv shoots as a camera assistant which was fantastic but also exhausting and sadly didn’t continue.
 Occasionally I have helped my father who restores art and sold apple juice at a farmers market over weekends for years.
-I did a second, much better fine art foundation at the City Lit in 2016 and got back my love for making things after a fairly rough patch in creative terms.
+I did a second and much more clarifying fine art foundation at the City Lit in 2016 and started taking images more seriously again.

-Where possible I like to be practical and learn new skills, be they woodworking or programming.
-I enjoy taking apart machinery to see how it works, several of my cameras have been in pieces.
+Where possible I like to be practical and learn new skills, be they woodworking, electronics or programming.
+I enjoy taking apart machinery to see how it works, I repair and build my own cameras.

-I’ve done a lot of life drawing and spent probably too much time learning how computers think.
+I’ve done a lot of life drawing and spent probably too much time learning how computers function.

 Most of the images I take at the moment are with film cameras.
 Though it’s really more about the image than the technique, part of the enjoyment I have found with doing so physical nature of working with film and paper.
 The tactile quality of handling everything is something I find energising and having limitations forced on my by choices of film stock often lead to more thoughtful results.